Heart Murmurs in Children

 If there is any concern that your child's heart murmur is serious, your pediatrician will refer you to a pediatric cardiologist.

-If your child has a heart condition that requires further pediatric testing, it's critical that your child see a pediatric cardiologist.
-Pediatric cardiologists have special training and equipment to care for small and growing hearts.
+If your child has a heart condition that requires further pediatric testing, it's critical that your child see a pediatric cardiologist, who has special training and equipment to care for small and growing hearts.